 If you use DNS Made Easy as your primary DNS provider, you can have the added benefit of pairing Failover with our Global Traffic Director (GTD).
 With this combination, you get the advantage of added redundancy while also being able to serve traffic based on the language and location of your end users.
 This provides several performance perks as well, such as faster speeds and better SEO, as you’ll have the ability to optimize your traffic

-Why You Need DNS Failover
+Why You Need DNS Failover and Load Balancing

 For example, imagine you own an online retail store called Prince’s Essential Oils.
 You have one local store in Reston, Virginia, but 90% of your sales are from online customers year-round.
 Sales are rolling in, but then your DNS provider has an outage.

 Humans are notorious for their short online attention spans.
 After a few minutes, maybe even seconds, many of your customers start searching for alternatives and find Whitney’s Wonder Oils.
 Whitney’s Wonder Oils’s website is online and the oils are of comparable quality and price to your oils.

 You just lost who knows how many customers because of an outage and your lack of redundancy.
 And we’re not just talking about the sales you could have made during the outage.
 Some of these customers could have been or would have become long-time, “loyal” customers.
 Unfortunately, today’s consumers care more about speed and convenience.